tomoum/Amazoom/README.md

 Automation
 Amazoom wants to automate the collecting and loading of orders for delivery, and the restocking of items onto warehouse shelves.
-Your engineering 􀃒rm has already designed the perfect robots for the job.
+Your engineering firm has already designed the perfect robots for the job.
 They can be wirelessly controlled, have advanced object recognition, automated navigation, and collision avoidance capabilities.
 They are both extremely strong and dexterous, capable of picking up any item that Amazoom sells.
 The robots do have a certain carrying capacity by weight, however, limiting the